-The theory of planning beforehand is not new for preppers of those wanting to insure a better chance of survival by being prepared.
+The theory of planning beforehand is not new for preppers or those wanting to insure a better chance of survival by being prepared.
 There are many substances with a multitude of uses, but tallow is such an all-purpose liquid gold, we had to explore it a bit more in-depth.

-Tallow is traditionally considered beef fat or mutton fat, but actually it is any rendered fat that meets the criteria of a high melting point compared to lard or suet (suet is the fat surrounding the kidneys, FIY).
-Using everything from the animal, nose to tail eating, is smart survival.
+Tallow is traditionally considered beef fat or mutton fat, but actually, it is any rendered fat that meets the criteria of a high melting point compared to lard or suet (suet is the fat surrounding the kidneys, FIY).
+Using everything from the animal, nose to tail is smart survival.

 Tallow is considered a by-product of animals in modern times, but many people in history traditionally used tallow in almost every aspect of daily life as a matter of survival as it was widely available: like primitive cultures, the colonists, settlers, and pioneers.